EMSL-Computing/Pore2Chip/README.md

 ![fabricated](https://github.com/EMSL-Computing/Pore2Chip/blob/main/example_outputs/fabricated_chip.jpg)

 This laser etching functionality is available at EMSL.
-Please see contact for more information.
+Please contact us for more information as you develop these micromodels for fabrication.

 It is highly recommended to try the Python library ```svglob``` to combine SVG paths without using an external program: https://github.com/deckar01/svglob/tree/master